top of page

 5. Strategic Tax Planning Opportunities

-Backdoor Roth IRA conversions can be timed strategically based on your current and projected future tax situation.
-For example, if you anticipate a lower income year, you may consider converting funds at a lower tax rate.
+Backdoor Roth IRA conversions and Roth 401(k) contributions can be timed strategically based on your current and projected future tax situation.
+For example, if you anticipate a lower income year, you may consider converting or contributing funds at the lower tax rate.

-By working with a financial professional and tax professional, you can identify the most opportune times for conversions and minimize your overall tax burden.
+By working with a financial professional and tax professional, you can identify the most opportune times for conversions or contributions and minimize your overall tax burden.

 What Are the Disadvantages to Backdoor Roth IRA Conversions?